johnrearden/pa-data-driven-design/README.md

 - The output is defined as an additional column appended to the dataset.
 This column represents the cluster's suggestions.
 It is a categorical and nominal variable represented by numbers starting at 0.
 - Heuristics: Clustering or aircraft data has been done before on other data however our client wishes to have their own tool on their own data.
 - The training data to fit the model comes from the Kaggle data set.
-	- Train data - features: all variables, but Model', 'Company', 'Multi_Engine', 'THR', 'SHP', 'Hmax_(One)', and 'ROC_(One)'
+	- Train data - features: all variables, except Model', 'Company', 'Multi_Engine', 'THR', 'SHP', 'Hmax_(One)', and 'ROC_(One)'

 ## Epics and User Stories
 * The project was split into five Epics and within each of these, User Stories according to the agile methodology.